MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/grant-resource-specific-consent.md

 <br>
 </details>

-## Install your app in a team or chat
+## Install your app in a team, chat, or user

-To install your app on which you've enabled RSC permission in a team or chat, follow these steps:
+To install your app on which you've enabled RSC permission in a team, chat, or user, follow these steps:

-1. Ensure that you've configured [consent settings](#configure-consent-settings) for team or chat.
+1. Ensure that you've configured [consent settings](#configure-consent-settings) for team, chat, or user.
 1. [Sideload your app in Teams](#sideload-your-app-in-teams).

 ### Configure consent settings